Bolling Breaks Silence To Discount Son’s Suicide: Eric Chase Bolling Death Showed ‘No Signs Of Self Harm’

 Hours after Eric Bolling was fired from Fox News, his 19-year-old son took his own life.
-The latest updates about the death of the younger Bolling indicate he died of a drug overdose.
-Reports put Eric Chase Bolling being very upset about the accusations that have been put on his father, causing him his job at Fox News.
+The latest updates about the death of the younger Bolling indicate that he died of a drug overdose.
+Reports put Eric Chase Bolling being very upset about the accusations that have been put on his father, costing him his job at Fox News.

-According to TMZ, Eric Chase Bolling was “embarrassed” by the stories being told about his father and “emotionally upset.
-Eric Bolling was let go from Fox while he was out on suspension.
+According to TMZ, Eric Chase Bolling was “embarrassed” by the stories being told about his father and was “emotionally upset.”
+Eric Bolling was let go from Fox News while he was on suspension.
 The Five co-host was accused of sending pictures of his genitals in lewd text messages to co-workers.

-Bolling remained adamant that these accusations were false and he vowed to clear his name, but before he could do that his son was found dead in Boulder, Colorado, where he attended school studying economics at the University of Colorado.
-Eric was the only son of Eric Bolling and his wife Adrienne.
+Bolling remained adamant that these accusations were false and he vowed to clear his name, but before he could do that, his son was found dead in Boulder, Colorado, where he attended school studying economics at the University of Colorado.
+Eric Chase was the only son of Eric Bolling and his wife, Adrienne.

 Late afternoon on Saturday, Eric Bolling broke his silence to say that while details are still unclear on his son’s death, the authorities tell the family that it looks like Eric’s death was not due to self-harm.
-This discounts the reports of suicide that are swirling around online today.
+This discounts the reports of suicide that are swirling online today.
 The former Fox News host tweeted twice this afternoon.
 Both tweets appear below.

 Adrienne and I are devastated by the loss of our beloved son Eric Chase last night.
 Details still unclear.
 Thoughts, prayers appreciated.